qutip/qutip/doc/guide/dynamics/dynamics-dysolve-propagator.rst

 Calculating propagators with Dysolve
 ====================================

 For hamiltonians of the form :math:`H(t) = H_0 + \cos(\omega t)X` where a perturbation :math:`X` is added to some quantum system with hamiltonian :math:`H_0`, Dysolve is an excellent method to compute time propagators.
 Indeed, the calculations can be done in parallel and certain quantities can be reused throughout the whole process.
-Futhermore, Dysolve can be generalized to more complicated drives, offering a wide range of possible applications.
+Futhermore, Dysolve can be generalized to more complicated perturbations, offering a wide range of possible applications.

 After plugging in :math:`H(t) = H_0 + \cos(\omega t)X` in the equation for the propagator and manipulating it, we can find the following result for a time increment :math:`\delta t` :